Case Study · Professional Services

 The first step was understanding how opportunities actually moved.
 We examined where deals slowed, which signals were stale or ignored, and where judgment substituted for data because the information was not available in a usable form.

-From there, we helped define a practical architecture.
-Shared definitions of target segments, clearer qualification logic, visible performance metrics, and tools that allowed teams to act without waiting for interpretation.
+From there, we helped define a practical architecture: shared definitions of target segments, clearer qualification logic, visible performance metrics, and tools that allowed teams to act without waiting for interpretation.

 Importantly, this was built with the users, not for them.
 Sellers and account leaders saw early versions, reacted, and helped refine what would make their lives easier.